World War 2: Japan – USA Relations

 The nuclear mushroom above the city of Nagasaki, caused by a plutonium-implosion bomb Fat Man

 While the first bombs were dropped on American grounds causing the start of a four-year-long war it was two other tragic events that marked the end of World War 2.
 It showed humanity the most devastating side of a war.
 These events are Hiroshima and Nagasaki atomic bombings, first and last ever to be used against one nation.
-It was these two cities to be the first in the world to feel the disastrous effects of the atomic bombs which took 140,000 lives in Hiroshima and 80,000 in Nagasaki, mostly civilians, making both cities radioactive wastelands.
-The detonation took tall in a matter of minutes, but the radiation spreading caused more deaths in the following weeks, making these two events the most tragic in modern Japanese history.
+It was these two cities to be the first in the world to feel the disastrous effects of the atomic bombs.
+The attack took 140,000 lives in Hiroshima and 80,000 in Nagasaki, mostly civilians, making both cities radioactive wastelands.
+The detonation took tall in a matter of minutes.
+But the radiation spreading caused more deaths in the following weeks, making these two events the most tragic in modern Japanese history.

 Air Raids on Japan

 Many memorials were raised around the world to commemorate events that happened from 1939 to 1945.
 In Hiroshima, all constructions up to one mile from atomic bomb hypocenter were utterly destroyed.
 The A-Bomb Dome is part of Hiroshima Peace Memorial Park and the closest memorial to the hypocenter.
-Today, the skeletal remaining of what once was The Product Exhibition Hall before it was destroyed reminds of 6th August of 1945 and the devastating effects of a nuclear attack on Japan.
+Today, the skeletal remaining of what once was The Product Exhibition Hall before it was destroyed reminds of 6th August of 1945.
+And its devastating effects of a nuclear attack on Japan.

 In Japan, many other memorials are reminding of how big the scale of the disastrous Pacific War was.
-The Cornerstone of Peace commemorates the Battle of Okinawa, with more than forty thousand names of people who lost their lives to defend Japan inscribed.
+The Cornerstone of Peace commemorates the Battle of Okinawa.
+With more than forty thousand names of people who lost their lives to defend Japan inscribed.
 A Chiran Peace Museum, which was the departure point for Japanese special air forces and kamikaze pilots, stands to remind of the dead aviators who gave their lives during the war.
 In Kyoto, each day, four times a day services are held at The Ryozen Kannon in memory of the War dead.
-Services are held for almost 2 million victims of the war, whose names written on tablets and stored in the memorial.
+Services are held for almost 2 million victims of the war.
+Their names are written on tablets and stored in the memorial.
 In the end, the real proof of how disastrous the war was to all nations is a memorial raised to all the victims of World War 2, regardless of nationality.

 The Yasukuni Chinreisha Shrine commemorates Japanese, American, Brittish, Chinese, Korean and all other Southeast Asian dead, reminding the visitors of the devastating war casualties.